 Keeping Leather Furniture Luxe

 At first glance, leather furniture might seem like the perfect choice for your family—it adds depth and elegance to any room, and anything spilled on it can be wiped up right away.
 But anyone who owns leather furniture will attest to the fact that it requires more upkeep than first meets the eye.
 Couches tear with wear, pets’ paws scratch, kids have accidents, and mugs of too-hot coffee left even for a moment can leave a burn mark on your furniture.
-Since there’s more to life than babysitting a leather couch, everyone who owns leather furniture—or wants to—should know how to maintain it, when and how to mend it, and when to bring it to a leather restoration professional.
+Since there’s more to life than babysitting a leather couch, everyone who owns leather furniture—or wants to—should know how to maintain it, when and how to mend it, and when to contact a furniture cleaning professional.

 In the case of damage, take into consideration the severity before embarking on a DIY home repair.
 If you only have a few minor scratches or marks, you might be able to conceal the damage with inexpensive techniques and products you probably have at home.
 On the other hand, if you’re throwing a blanket over the damaged area or considering replacing the piece due to the level of damage (no need to do so if the furniture’s structure is in good repair and the damage is only cosmetic), you might want to consider calling a leather restoration professional.